Aylesford: The Friars

-In 1240, Ralph Frisburn, on his return from the Holy Land, founded a Carmelite convent under the patronage of Richard, Lord Grey of Codnor: the first of the Order to be founded in Europe.
+In 1240, Ralph Frisburn, on his return from the Holy Land, founded a Carmelite monastery under the patronage of Richard, Lord Grey of Codnor, among the first of the Order to be founded in Europe.
 He was followed later by Simon Stock, who in 1254 was elected Prior General of the now mendicant Carmelites.
-The relics (remains of his head) of St Simon Stock are retained at the friary, having been preserved in Bordeaux for centuries before being returned to Aylesford in July 1951.
+Saint Simon died in 1265, whilst on a visit to Bordeaux, whereafter, his remains were honoured for centuries.
+In July 1951, his relics (remains of his head) were installed in a reliquary at the friary.

 Following the Dissolution of the Monasteries by Henry VIII in 1536, ownership of the site was transferred in 1538 to Sir Thomas Wyatt of nearby Allington Castle.
 Following the rebellion against Queen Mary by Sir Thomas's son, Thomas Wyatt the younger, the property was forfeited back to the crown.
 Possession was later granted to Sir John Sedley by Mary's half-sister Queen Elizabeth.
 The Sedleys sold the estate to Sir Peter Ricaut and his family.
 Although the Sedley family made some changes to the priory, it was the next owner, Sir John Banks, in the 1670s, who was responsible for the remodelling of the buildings.

 In 1696, the estate passed by marriage to Heneage Finch, later created Earl of Aylesford.

 The main part of the house was destroyed by fire in the 1930s, revealing many original features, which had been hidden by Banks's alterations.
-The Carmelites purchased it in 1949 from the Hewitt family and restored some of the original buildings; beyond the cloisters four chapels have been built to service the needs of the many different groups that visit yearly (The Choir - where the community celebrates daily Eucharist and the Liturgy of the Hours; St Joseph's; St Anne's; and the Relic Chapel, which houses the remains of St Simon Stock).
-Aesthetically, the modern build shows sensitivity to the existing buildings with a mixture of English Gothic (perpendicular Gothic) and Tudor features; many modern materials have been employed but traditional peg tiles are on the roofs and are the walls are faced in Kentish rag-stone.
+The Carmelites purchased it in 1949 from the Hewitt family and restored some of the original buildings; beyond the cloisters four chapels have been built to service the needs of the many different groups that visit yearly (The Choir Chapel - where the community celebrates daily Mass and the Liturgy of the Hours; St Joseph's; St Anne's; and the Relic Chapel, which houses the remains of St Simon Stock).
+Aesthetically, the modern build shows sensitivity to the existing buildings with a mixture of English Gothic (perpendicular Gothic) and Tudor features; many modern materials have been employed but traditional peg tiles are on the roofs and the walls are faced in Kentish ragstone.
 The priory is a popular place for pilgrimage, as well as for retreats and conferences.
-The friary has some notable artwork such as many pieces by the ceramic artist Adam Kossowski.
+The friary has some notable artwork, such as many pieces by the ceramic artist Adam Kossowski.
 The remains of the manor house present at the foundation of the priory are believed to lie under the Great Courtyard; this could date from as early as 1085.